zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 Derives and displays the client's policy ID.
 Does not interact with the blockchain.

+Use the same `--client-vkey-file`, full `--relayer-vkey-file` list, and full `--trusted-address` list everywhere this client contract is referenced.
+These values are script parameters, so changing any of them derives a different policy ID.

 ```shell
 cabal run zkfold-cli:asterizm -- policy client --help
 ```